 Sick of search boxes?
 Are you looking for a different way to find those e-journals and articles you need for your studies and research?
-Last year we launched a brand new way of discovering e-journals.
+Then its time to try BrowZine, a different approach to discovering e-journals.

 Instead of finding the specific e-journal you’re looking for, you can now browse our catalogue by subject, and receive alternative suggestions.
 This isn’t just for use on a desktop computer, download the “BrowZine” app on iOS and Android, to easily find, read, and monitor thousands of academic journals from your mobile device.
 The interface is clean and user friendly, viewing the table of contents of current and past journals a breeze to discover from.